konstantinoskitsantas/project_employ_performance/README.md

 # 📊 Power BI Project: Employee Quality & Performance Dashboard

 This Power BI project leverages operational quality data sourced from three tables in an Excel document to create a comprehensive and interactive **Employee Quality Dashboard**.
-The dataset includes employee and auditor details, task metrics (Total Tasks, Samples, Defects, Fatal Errors), and metadata such as supervisors and work locations.
+The dataset includes employee and auditor details, task metrics (Total Tasks, Samples, Defects, Fatal Errors) and metadata such as supervisors and work locations.
 The goal is to transform raw quality control data into powerful visual insights that enable data-driven performance tracking and decision-making.

 ---